melodyma/wai-tutorials/source/navigation/flyout.html.erb.md

 #### Toggle submenu using a special “show submenu” button

-If the top-level menu item should stay a link to a page, adding a separate button that toggles the submenu is the most reliable way to address the issue.
+If the top-level menu item needs to be a link to a page then adding a separate button that toggles the submenu is the most reliable way to access the submenu.

 {::nomarkdown}
 <%= sample_start('show-overflow') %>